Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 ## Interactive Power BI Dashboard

-The steps for data preparation and data modeling are documented in [Airbnb_EDA in PostgreSQL.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_EDA%20in%20PostgreSQL.sql).<br/>
+The steps for data preparation and data modeling are documented in [Create Airbnb Dashboard in Power BI.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Create%20Airbnb%20Dashboard%20in%20Power%20BI).<br/>

 The semantic model of the dataset is presented as follows: <br/>